 If you require any vaccinations or antimalarial tablets relating to foreign travel you need to make an appointment with the practice nurse 8 weeks before you travel to discuss your travel arrangements.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.
 All travel advice is strictly by appointment only.
 We are unable to provide a telephone travel advice service.
 Please do not book for travel advice with a doctor as they can't help you.
 You must see a practice nurse.

-From 1st March 2017 our travel clinic will run on Tuesday mornings and Wednesday afternoons alternating each week.
+Our travel clinic runs on Tuesday mornings and Wednesday afternoons alternating each week.

 There is further information about countries and vaccinations required on the links below